 For example, an overnight stay for two with dinner can include a complimentary bottle of wine with dining, or complimentary spa treatment or even room amenities such as chocolates.

-We recommend businesses being flexible on their gift voucher expiry dates.
+We recommend businesses being flexible on their voucher expiry dates.
 We don’t know how long the social distancing will last and each day that passes cuts into their expiry date.
 Extending or removing the expiry date demonstrates to customers your fairness and appreciation for supporting you when you needed it most.

 With support needed now more than ever, you need to update notify your customers of the measures you're taking to reduce the spread of the COVID-19 virus.

 Within these emails create a list of things that your loyal customers can do to help support you.
-In that list include the sale of your gift vouchers along with any or more of the above promotions.
+In that list include the sale of your vouchers along with any or more of the above promotions.

 Your number one priority is to make sure people know that you’re selling these gift cards, so communicate it on all your communication channels.
 This includes social media, email campaigns and on your website- even your homepage.

 People are becoming anxious and scared at home.
 Lighten their moods by creating fun and uplifting trends that they can get involved in on social media.
-Include competitions with your gift vouchers as prizes to spread awareness.
+Include competitions with your vouchers as prizes to spread awareness.

 There is a lot of activity around making people smile and laugh at the moment, maybe you can cleverly tap into this trend.